autonity/aut/README.md

 (env)$ make
 ```

-The `aut` command is now available to any console with the virtual-env
+(Note that the `aut` command is also installed in the virtual-env.)
-activated.

 Execute all code checks (linters, type-checker, unit tests, etc):
 ```console